hacks-guide/Guide_Wii/docs/key-information.md

 Wii mode on Wii U (called vWii in the homebrew community) is fully supported but it is recommended to setup an Aroma environment.
 Missing Wii features can be restored.
 Almost all existing homebrew is currently supported (except for GameCube homebrew).
-Storage should be externally powered since WiiU USB ports are underpowered.
+Storage should be externally powered since Wii U USB ports are underpowered.
 If there are multiple versions of homebrew, make sure you are using the version designed for vWii.
 Be especially cautious with IOS to avoid bricking, since they are specifically designed for vWii.